Alpoc/pokemon_api_db/Work_still_needed.md

 - ensure that all logging is working
 - consider more conventional dir and file naming convention
 - further clean up code
+- ensure that spec sheet is correct
+- clean up templates dir once a good solution is found
+- make sure all params are still correct